ugopikadas/LLM-PLATFORM-FOR-BAJAJ-HACKATHON/README.md

 ## 👥 Contributors

-This project was developed by a talented team for the Bajaj Hackathon:
+This project was developed by **Team GUGAV** for the Bajaj Hackathon:

 <table>
   <tr>